-Included in this article are many valuable pieces of advice for how to best start a small business in Texas.
-While every business is different there are also certain commonalities which every business shares and this advice can help your business succeed.
-An LLC, good business credit and compliance with state laws will aid your business tremendously put your business on the path to success.
+Included in this article are many valuable pieces of advice on how to best start a small business in Texas.
+While every business is different there are also certain commonalities that every business shares and this advice can help your business succeed.
+An LLC, good business credit, and compliance with state laws will aid your business tremendously and put your business on the path to success.

 When you make the commitment to expand and improve your business, you need the best talent available.
 You will be limiting your future growth if you don’t tap into the skills of remote freelancers available all around the world.
-Voices notes that veteran entrepreneurs agree that hiring freelancers has many benefits, including the potential to create a talent network specific to your needs.
-By simplifying the process into four easy steps, as Blu Dragonfly outlines here, you will have an actionable plan for building a happy and productive team of international freelancers for your business.
+Voices note that veteran entrepreneurs agree that hiring freelancers has many benefits., Including the potential to create a talent network specific to your needs.
+By simplifying the process into four easy steps, as Blu Dragonfly outlines here.
+You will have an actionable plan for building a happy and productive team of international freelancers for your business.

 Establishing a sustainable business structure is also important, so you may consider forming a limited liability company that will be subject to certain tax advantages and other flexibility benefits.
 You can avoid costly lawyers by using an LLC formation service to establish a business structure that complies with your state’s laws.

 2. Determine the Type of Freelancer You Need